 - A food science lab with testing equipment, blast chiller and rethermalization unit, metabolic kitchen, ingredient room, and food-prep area

-Registered dietitians work in a wide variety of professional fields, including health care, business and industry, public health, education, research, and private practice.
+Registered dietitian nutritionists (RDNs) work in a wide variety of professional fields, including health care, business and industry, public health, education, research, and private practice.

 Undergraduate Admissions Requirements